Overview of Tuberculosis

 While anyone can contract TB, there are certain factors that will increase the chance of you contracting TB.
 If you have a weakened immune system for any reason, then your body will not be as likely to fight off TB.
 Any of the following can be a reason that your immune system may be weakened: young age, old age, some drugs, cancer treatments, cancer, kidney disease, HIV, AIDS, and diabetes.

-There are also a few places that you may travel that may expose you to TB as well.
+There are also a few places that you may travel to that may expose you to TB as well.
 These places include: the Caribbean islands, Africa, Asia, Russia, Latin America, and Eastern Europe.

 If you have a lack of medical care, live in a remote area, or have recently migrated to the United States, then you may be more at risk for TB.
-This is because that you do not have the resources available to properly treat this disease.
+This is because you do not have the resources available to properly treat this disease.
 You are also at a higher risk for contracting TB if you use tobacco, drugs, or alcohol.

 Where you work and live also plays a big role in your health too.
 If you work in the health care field, and are frequently around people that have TB, then you may run the risk of also contracting TB.
 The same is for those who live and work in a care facility or refugee camp.